JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 The CPU usage, memory pressure, and network traffic were also monitored while running the benchmarks.
 Only the link between the client and the OSDs was found to be saturated.

-## Case Study: SkyhookDM Benchmarks on River SSL Cluster
+## Benchmarking SkyhookDM on the River SSL Kubernetes Cluster

 ![Time spent in querying 1%, 10%, and 100% data with processing in client and storage side](./figures/skyhook.png){#fig:skyhook .center height=25% width=50%}